Skip to content

 • Adler’s three-verdict model and why Uncertain is information, not failure.

-• How to inspect verdict reasons with --explain and --format ndjson.
+• How to inspect signal evidence, confidence reasons, and profile evidence with --explain, --enrich, and --format ndjson.

 • That datacenter IPs cause most Uncertains and how to remedy them.